-The Excel, VBA array function is a collection of values in a single variable.
-We can supply an array to a Sub Procedure, Functions, and Properties.
+Array function is a collection of values in a single variable.
+We can supply an array to a Subroutine in vba, Functions, and Properties.
 VBA Arrays are one of the often used techniques to store more than one value in the variable.

 Examples of Excel VBA Array Function

 Instead of declaring many variables and store the values, we can use the Excel VBA array to store the value in a single variable itself.
 For example, look at the below example

 Sub Array_Ex() Dim x As Integer Dim y As Integer x = 1 y = 2 Range("A1").Value = x Range("A2").Value = y End Sub

 In the above example, I have declared two variables called x & y.
 X holds 1 as the value and Y holds 2 as the value.

 Now, look at the Excel VBA array function example with a single variable.

 Sub Array_Ex() Dim x(1 To 2) As Integer Range("A1").Value = x(1) Range("A2").Value = x(2) End Sub